spf13/cobra/shell_completions.md

 ### Zsh completions standardization

 Cobra 1.1 standardized its zsh completion support to align it with its other shell completions.
-Although the API was kept backwards-compatible, some small changes in behavior were introduced.
+Although the API was kept backward-compatible, some small changes in behavior were introduced.
 Please refer to [Zsh Completions](zsh_completions.md) for details.

-## Fish completions
+## fish completions

-Cobra supports native Fish completions generated from the root `cobra.Command`.
+Cobra supports native fish completions generated from the root `cobra.Command`.
 You can use the `command.GenFishCompletion()` or `command.GenFishCompletionFile()` functions.
 You must provide these functions with a parameter indicating if the completions should be annotated with a description; Cobra will provide the description automatically based on usage information.
 You can choose to make this option configurable by your users.
 ```
 # With descriptions
 $ helm s[tab]